 Some Christians have a narrow view of what godly women can be and can do.
 They believe their view is based on what the Bible shows us about women.
 They have even named their view “Biblical Womanhood”.
 These Christians seem to think that godly women are limited to being wives and mothers and homemakers.
-Or, at the very least, they think that being a wife and mother are the primary roles for women.
+Or, at the very least, they think that these are the primary, and most important, roles for women.
 Is this what the Bible really shows us?

 The following list is of roles and activities of real-life Bible women, roles other than that of wife and mother.
-I am not making any recommendations or judgements, one way or the other, about these roles and activities.
-All I hope to show is that they are “biblical” and that not all Bible women were as restricted – or as passive – as we are sometimes led to believe.
+I am not making any recommendations or judgements one way or the other about these roles and activities.
+All I hope to show is that they are “biblical” and that not all Bible women were as restricted or as passive as we are sometimes led to believe.
 It is important to note that all these women are spoken about positively in the Bible, no matter what we might think of them or their actions.

-(1) Disobey authorities and jeopardise your own safety by rescuing young children from danger: Shiphrah and Puah (Exo.
-1:15-22), Miriam and Pharaoh’s daughter (Ex.
+(1) Disobey authorities and jeopardise your own safety by rescuing young children from danger: Shiphrah and Puah (Exod.
+1:15-22), Miriam and Pharaoh’s daughter (Exod.
 2:5-10), Mephibosheth’s nurse (2 Sam.
 4:4).
-More on the women who protected Moses here.
+(More on the women who protected Moses here.)

 (2) Stay single and help your brothers lead Israel: Miriam (Micah 6:4).

 (5) Commit treason against your own people in order to help Israel, and cut a shrewd deal to rescue your family: Rahab (Josh.
 2:1ff; 6:22-25).
-More here.
+(More about Rahab here.)

-(7) Lead and judge Israel, and lead the general of the army: Deborah (Judg. chapters 4-5).
-More here
+(7) Lead and judge Israel, and give orders to the general of the army: Deborah (Judg. chapters 4-5).
+(More about Deborah here.)

 (11) Successfully negotiate with a military general for the deliverance of your town, as well as being a living repository of oral lore: The wise woman of Abel Beth Maacah (2 Sam.
 20:14-24).